 High temperature: 22 degrees

 Rome is a city that everyone has to visit, no matter your age or interests.
 It’s one of the most historic places on earth and in addition to being a goldmine for sightseeing and history lovers, the nightlife and foodie scene is excellent!
-We recommend a visit in May as the weather is very pleasant for sightseeing, but you also miss the vast crowds of tourists that descend on Rome in the summer months.
+We recommend it as a destination for where to go on holiday in May as the weather is very pleasant for sightseeing, but you also miss the vast crowds of tourists that descend on Rome in the summer months.
 Walk the legendary staircases of the Colosseum without being annoyed by big queues and large groups.

 When it comes to Rome’s top attractions, it’s all about prioritising as there are so many!
 The must-sees are the Colosseum, Trevi Fountain, Palatine Hill and a plethora of beautiful churches.
 We also recommend checking out Vatican City, the famous home of the Catholic Pope.
 Although it’s technically a different country, you can walk here from the centre of Rome.
-For a full city guide of what to see in Rome, browse our itinerary here.
+For a full city guide of what to see in Rome, browse our itinerary here or check out a list of free and low cost attractions in our guest post with The PlanetD here.

 Best for: Couples, culture seekers, friends, families